AP PHOTOS: Backbreaking work for kids in Afghan brick kilns

 This is a carousel.
 Use Next and Previous buttons to navigate

-1 of30 Afghan children work in a brick factory, on the outskirts of Kabul, Afghanistan, Saturday, Aug.
-20, 2022.
+1 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Tuesday, July 26, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

-2 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Tuesday, July 26, 2022.
+2 of30 Afghan children work in a brick factory, on the outskirts of Kabul, Afghanistan, Saturday, Aug.
+20, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 3 of30

 4 of30 A 12-year-old Afghan girl works in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
 17, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less